areyeslo/CSCW_Project/Papers-Literature Review/papers.md

 - Quick Trigger on Stack Overflow: A Study of Gamification-influenced Member Tendencies

 - Stack Overflow Badges and User Behavior: An Econometric Approach

+- Gamification of Education: A Review of Literature

+- Building Reputation in StackOverflow:An Empirical Investigation